bhauman/figwheel-main/docs/docs/cursive.md

 # Cursive

 Once you have become comfortable with figwheel-main, you may want to put some effort into integrating it with your preferred editor.
-This document will discusss how to get your project working nicely with Cursive for a few different configurations.
+This document will discuss how to get your project working nicely with Cursive for a few different configurations.

 # CLJS Only